On the biautomaticity of CAT(0) triangle-square groups: Flats in triangle-square complexes

 Since flat $F$ is radial, proving its existence in universal cover of any compact, locally CAT(0) triangle-square complex would automatically disprove conjecture \ref{conj:1}.
 Moreover, similarly to an example given in \cite{triangles_squares} (Proposition 9.3 in mentioned paper), Gersten-Short geodesics do not fellow travel.

-\begin{prop}[Fellow traveling in flat $\mathbf{F}$] The Gersten-Short geodesics do not fellow travel in the flat $F$. \end{prop} \begin{proof} Let $F$ be the flat described in the previous definition and let $u_1, u_2$ be two vertices, both in distance $\ell$ from $o$ in $1$-skeleton of $F$, connected by an edge in the interior of one of square regions.
+\begin{prop}[Fellow traveling in flat $\mathbf{F}$] The Gersten-Short geodesics do not fellow travel in the flat $F$. \end{prop} \begin{proof} Let $F$ be the flat described in the previous definition and let $u_1, u_2$ be two vertices, both at distance $\ell$ from $o$ in $1$-skeleton of $F$, connected by an edge in the interior of one of square regions.
 Moreover let $v_1, v_2$ be two vertices obtained by rotating vertices $u_2, u_1$ around the point $o$ by an angle of $\frac{2\pi}{3}$ in direction such that $d(u_1, v_1) < d(u_2, v_2)$.
-In that configuration for any odd $\ell$ the distance in $1$-skeleton of $F$ between $o$ and any point on a Gersten-Short geodesic between $u_1$ and $v_1$ equals to at least $\frac{\ell+1}{2}$.
-Note that the only geodesic, thus the Gersten-Short geodesic, between $u_2$ and $v_2$ in one skeleton of $F$ travels through the vertex $o$, therefore Gersten-Short geodesics cannot fellow travel on the entire flat $F$.
-The figure \ref{Fellow_traveling_in_F_picture} illustrates described points and Gersten-Short geodesics for $\ell = 7$. \end{proof}
+The figure \ref{Fellow_traveling_in_F_picture} illustrates described points and Gersten-Short geodesics between $u_1, v_1$ and $u_2, v_2$ for $\ell = 7$.
+Note that, similarly to the example described in proposition 9.3 of \cite{triangles_squares}, the Gersten-Short geodesic between $u_1$ and $v_1$ travels through the complex in a roughly straight line (which is roughly horizontal in the figure \ref{Fellow_traveling_in_F_picture}).
+In that configuration for any odd $\ell$ the distance in $1$-skeleton of $F$ between $o$ and any point on a Gersten-Short geodesic between $u_1$ and $v_1$ is at least $\frac{\ell+1}{2}$.
+Moreover the only geodesic, thus the Gersten-Short geodesic, between $u_2$ and $v_2$ in one skeleton of $F$ travels through the vertex $o$, therefore Gersten-Short geodesics cannot fellow travel on the entire flat $F$. \end{proof}

 \begin{df}[The triangle-square flats $\mathbf{F_n}$] Let $\mathcal{E}$ be the Eisenstein plane.
 The flat $G$ is obtained by replacing each edge by an unit square and each vertex by an unit regular hexagon.
 The flat $F_n$ is obtained from flat $G$ described above by subdividing each square into $n$ rectangles with sides $1$ and $\frac{1}{n}$ each in such a way that each edge of length $1$ is parallel to an edge of a hexagon, subdividing each of the triangles into $n^2$ equilateral triangles with sides of length $\frac{1}{n}$ each, subdividing each of the hexagons into $6$ unit equilateral triangles length and adjusting the metric in such a way that each of the rectangles becomes a unit square and each of the triangles becomes a unit triangle (see Figure \ref{flat_F3}).